tobermory/faultHandling-cortex-m/README.md

 The dump includes 17 register values followed by four 'possible pushed LR' values.
 Each is a pair: stack location where the possible LR was found, and the value itself.
-From this sequence the call stack leading the fault might be identified.
+From this sequence the call stack leading to the fault might be identified.

 A register dump like the one above is routinely created by your IDE/debugger when some program you are working with keels over and